parin-parikh/userDashboard/README.md

 All component styling is defined in `index.css`, following a navy blue and white theme.

-### Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ### Contact

 For any questions or inquiries, please contact: